bshinn01/Machine-Learning-Research-Project/README.md

 # Machine-Learning-Research-Project
 Image Classification by K-NN and CNN Models
-Includes Code but not Images needed for processing for size constraint purposes.
+Includes research paper and code, but not images needed for processing because of file size constraints.